hadhehog/WarspearAlike/WSA1/README.md

 The main idea and fundamentals were brought by a Warspear.

 Briefly, what is Warspear:
-<"Warspear Online is a mobile cross-platform massively multiplayer online role-playing game (MMORPG) by Russian studio AIGRIND LLC.
-It supports different mobile platforms: iOS, <Android,[1] Windows Mobile, Symbian[2] and Windows based PCs and laptops.
+>Warspear Online is a mobile cross-platform massively multiplayer online role-playing game (MMORPG) by Russian studio AIGRIND LLC.
+It supports different mobile platforms: iOS, >Android, Windows Mobile, Symbian and Windows based PCs and laptops.
 First launch of the game was in 2008 and it was based on P2P model, in 2010 it was redesigned.
-In <March, 2011 an update called Legacy of Berengar was launched.
-The game became F2P."
+>In March, 2011 an update called Legacy of Berengar was launched.
+The game became F2P

 So, I decided to try and accomplish a 1 demo-level of a similar game.
 But before showing what we've got here, I would like to mention and to give my thanks to user ArMM1998 from opengameart.org, who has created such an amazing piece of artwork!
 ---